Do you get the Brooks Bee PTO newsletter?

 CONTACT: library@brooksptomedford.org

-This committee manages annual election planning, communications, and voting.
+This committee helps find committee leads, conducts annual election planning, sends communications, and facilitates oting.

 Our primary purpose is welcoming incoming Kindergarten families to the Brooks School.
 We begin by helping the Principal organize the Kindergarten Open House in May.